EDmamba: Rethinking Efficient Event Denoising with Spatiotemporal Decoupled SSMs: Experiments

-\textbf{Metrics.} For labeled evaluation datasets (DVSCLEAN~\cite{fang2022aednet} and DND21~\cite{guo2022low}), we evaluate denoising performance using the ROC curve and its corresponding AUC score, computed from per-event annotations.
-For the unlabeled dataset E-MLB~\cite{ding2023mlb}, we adopt the Mean Event Structural Ratio (MESR)~\cite{ding2023mlb}, which quantifies the structural consistency of denoised events by measuring contrast enhancement in motion-compensated event representations.
-Unlike metrics that depend on ground-truth labels or APS frames, MESR exploits the intrinsic statistical regularities of event streams, enabling annotation-free evaluation without auxiliary sensor input.
-This makes it applicable to both synthetic and real-world datasets.
-To ensure consistent evaluation across labeled and unlabeled data, MESR is also computed on DND21~\cite{guo2022low}.
+\textbf{Metrics.} For labeled datasets (DVSCLEAN~\cite{fang2022aednet} and DND21~\cite{guo2022low}), we evaluate denoising performance using the Area Under the Curve (AUC) of event-level predictions, computed from binary ground-truth labels.
+For the unlabeled dataset E-MLB~\cite{ding2023mlb}, we adopt the Mean Event Structural Ratio (MESR)~\cite{ding2023mlb}, which quantifies structural consistency by measuring contrast enhancement in motion-compensated event volumes.
+Unlike label-dependent metrics, MESR leverages statistical regularities in the event stream and does not require annotations or auxiliary modalities, making it suitable for real-world evaluation.